Hans Olson: Teenage years

 In 1967, Olson began his music career in San Bernardino, California as a lead singer in a Rock & Roll band.
 He also began performing solo gigs in coffee shops.
-As a stunt, he used to carry around a switch blade and cut his hand to "freak people out".
-On one occasion he was too intoxicated to realize he was holding a serrated steak knife, and he ended up cutting too deep and temporarily lost all movement in his left hand.
-Due to his injury and limited mobility, Olson started to play the harmonica because it only required the use of one hand.
+As a stunt, he used to carry around a switch blade.
+He cut his hand to "freak people out".
+On one occasion he was too intoxicated to realize he was holding a serrated steak knife.
+He ended up cutting too deep and temporarily lost all movement in his left hand.
+Due to his injury and limited mobility, Olson started to play the harmonica because it only required one hand.
 When his left hand eventually healed, he began to practice what became his trademark skill of playing the harmonica and the guitar at the same time.

-In 1969, when he was 17 years old, Olson was disturbed by the news of Charles Manson's murder spree and the violence at the Altamont Speedway Free Festival, and decided to move away from California.
+In 1969, when he was 17 years old, Olson was disturbed by the news of Charles Manson's murder spree and the violence at the Altamont Speedway Free Festival.
+He decided to move away from California.
 He moved to Arizona to complete his high school degree and pursue his music career.